 Let’s face it, the things that our children watch today are a far cry from the tv programs that we watched when we were kids.
 Many of the programs today are fast paced and often expose children to negative influences such as violence and vulgar language.
-Don’t even get me started on Youtube videos with half naked singers twerking, gamers swearing like crazy and Youtube stars that portray themselves in such unrealistic and fake ways.
+Don’t even get me started on Youtube videos with half naked singers twerking, gamers swearing like crazy, cheeky kids and Youtube stars that portray themselves in such unrealistic and fake ways.

 ***Disclosure – This post is sponsored***